MatheSchool/typst-g-Exam/README.md

 ## Usage

-For information, see the [manual](https://github.com/MatheSchool/typst-g-exam/blob/master/doc/g-exam-manual.pdf?raw=true).
+For information, see the [online docucumentation](https://matheschool.github.io/typst-g-exam/).

 To use this package, simply add the following code to your document: